On Monday 4th September 2017, Prince William and his wife Princess Kate announced the happy news that they were expecting a third child.

 There are others amongst us, though, who wear smug grins as they go about, knowing that the truth is otherwise: knowing that royal titles can belong to anyone with barely any effort.

 How?
 The secret also lies in the law.
 It’s a little-known fact that international law permits the existence of ‘micronations’, or groups of people claiming to be a ‘nation’ or ‘kind’ without actually possessing any formal territory.
 While they’re highly unlikely ever to be formally recognised by existing nation-states, these ‘micronations’ nevertheless possess the right to create and bestow their own honorary titles, as well as issue coins, stamps, medals, and legal documents.

 Royaltitles.net allows you a legally-valid means of joining a micronation in return for a modest one-off payment.
-Once the membership fee has been received, you’re entitled to choose from a range of aristocratic titles: from Prince to Earl, Duchess to Lady, and much more besides.
+Once the membership fee has been received, you’re entitled to choose from a range of aristocratic titles: from Prince to Earl (or the female equivalent), Duchess to Lady, and much more besides.
 You’ll receive a welcome-pack containing proof of your title, which is hereditary – meaning that you’re permitted to pass it on to your children or family members.
 Your new title is so authentic that you’re legally able to add it to documents such as your passport and bank cards – from now on, you’ll be signing into hotels as ‘Duke [Insert Your Name]’!

 So, it isn’t just William and Kate’s kid who might have seen their chances improve!